gregpalmr/alluxio-on-emr/README.md

      wget https://raw.githubusercontent.com/gregpalmr/alluxio-on-emr/main/hive/create-hive-tables-s3.sql

+NOTE: If you changed the name of the S3 bucket specified in the first argument of the alluxio-enteprise-emr-bootstrap.sh script, then modify the create-hive-tables-s3.sql to use that bucket name.
+See "Args=[s3://alluxio-emr-bucket" in the create-cluster command in Step 4.

      hive -f create-hive-tables-s3.sql

 Make sure Hive can access the S3 dataset via Alluxio's Transparent URI capability.
 In this case, Hive will use the Alluxio "shim filesystem" configuration.

      hive --database tpcds_s3_db -e "SELECT * FROM store_sales LIMIT 10;"

 ## Step 10.
-Query the TPC-DS data using the Presto query engine and Alluxio Transparent URI (Enterprise only)
+Query the TPC-DS data using the Presto query engine and Alluxio Transparent URI

 First, free any cached TPC-DS data in Alluxio: